Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Results

 \subsection{Case II: Heavy Baryons}

-In Fig. \ref{fg:heavy_baryon1}, we show similar results obtained from two-point correlation functions of the heavy baryon $\Xi_{cc}$, at two different quark masses.
+After discussing mesons, we now move on to application of TGEVP method in extracting energy levels for baryons, which are generally noisier than those of mesons.
+This makes it particularly important to assess the efficiency of the TGEVP method in such cases.
+In Figs. \ref{fg:heavy_baryon1} and \ref{fg:heavy_baryon2}, we show lowest energy levels extracted by TGEVP method for the charmed-baryons, $\Xi_{cc}$ (Fig. \ref{fg:heavy_baryon1}), $\Omega_{c}$ and $\Omega_{cc}$ (Fig. \ref{fg:heavy_baryon2}), and compare those with their respective effective masses.
+The results are obtained from their respective two point functions computed on CLS ensembles generated on $N_f = 2+1$ nonperturbatively improved Wilson fermions \cite{PhysRevD.108.034512}.
 It again very clearly shows the stability of the lowest eigenvalue over the iteration numbers, as opposed to unstable and fluctuating effective mass data.
-In such cases, the TGEVP results can really be helpful to extract the ground state, avoiding systematic uncertainty due to various choices of fit ranges in the regular fitting procedures.
+In such cases, the TGEVP results clearly demonstrate superiority over the effective mass method and related single-exponential fits, showing that it can reliably extract the ground state while avoiding the systematic uncertainties associated with the choice of fit ranges in traditional fitting procedures.